 Is the review targeting the appropriate company?

-Many credit card processing companies source the majority of their business through a series of independent sales offices (ISO) and agents, each of which has the ability to set its own pricing under the processor's corporate name.
+Many credit card processing companies source business through a series of independent sales offices (ISOs) and agents, each of which has the ability to set its own pricing under the processor’s corporate name.

 Credit card processing reviews always “review” a particular processor, but few, if any, clarify the relationship of the reviewer to the processor.
 For example, you can find thousands of online reviews about First Data, but none of the reviews specify if the review is about a relationship with First Data directly, a sales partner (like Sam’s Club credit card processing), an independent agent, or even an agent of an agent of a sales partner.

-The sales channel that a business uses to reach a processor is often more important than the processor itself because the sales channel often sets pricing, terms and provides customer service.
+The sales channel that a business uses is often more important than the processor itself because the sales channel sets pricing and terms, and provides customer service.